StuntsPT/Structure_threader/docs/binaries.md

 # Binary building

-For your conveninence, we have pre-built binaries of STRUCTURE, fastStructure and MavericK.
+For your conveninence, we have pre-built binaries of Structure, fastStructure and MavericK.
 They are provided with the package under `structure_threader/bins/$platform/`.